ZhiruiFeng/ZephyrOS/apps/zmemory-mcp/README.md

 # ZMemory MCP Server

+> Security note
+> - Never commit secrets (API keys, OAuth client secrets) to version control.
+> - Use environment variables or secret managers.
+In documentation, use placeholders like {{OAUTH_CLIENT_SECRET}}.
+> - This repository runs automated secret scanning on push/PR (.github/workflows/secret-scan.yml).
+If a secret is ever committed, rotate it immediately and update references.

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that exposes ZMemory's memory management functionality to AI agents.

 ## 📚 Documentation